Vegetable CSA – Get on Waitlist!

 • Why do a CSA?
 This provides an opportunity to partner with a local farm.
 With your CSA membership, the farm receives ‘seed money’ at the start of the season in exchange for a share in the harvest during the length of the membership.
 Its a way to make a vested interest in local agriculture while enjoying the rewards of seasonal produce free from herbicides, pesticides, GMO’s, and synthetic fertilizers.

 • Where will pickup be?
-CSA customers may pick up their weekly box of produce at the farm or the following weekly farmers markets: Leesburg (Sat), Ashburn (Sat), Stone Ridge (Sat), & Mt.
+CSA customers may pick up their weekly box of produce at the farm (Wed or Sat) or at the following weekly farmers markets: Leesburg (Sat), Burke (Sat), Del Ray (Sat), & Mt.
 Vernon (Wed).
+Home deliver is also available for our Tuesday morning route.
+Note that veggies for home delivery will be picked Friday morning and stored in cool storage until sent out for delivery Monday night.

 • What to expect?
 1 Share will typically feed 2-3 people who prepare meals about 4 times per week.
 There will be a weekly assortment of our best produce worth about $35 at our normal market rates.
-Over the course of the season, veggies will include: spinach, spring lettuce mix, hot mix salad, head lettuce, radishes, kale, chard, beets, zucchini, cucumbers, broccoli, cabbage, cauliflower, tomatoes, peppers, eggplant, potatoes, sweet potatoes, butternut squash, & basil.
+Over the course of the season, veggies will include: spinach, head lettuce, radishes, kale, chard, beets, zucchini, cucumbers, broccoli, cabbage, cauliflower, tomatoes, peppers, eggplant, sweet potatoes, butternut squash, basil, & more.
+The 2019 season also included blueberries & sweet corn.

 Approximately a 1/2 bushel of veggies.
 You can expect 7-10 items each week.